StarbeamOne/blog.starbeam.one/content/article/2021/The-Opportunity-as-I-See-It.md

 Seems a bit extreme, but as with renting vs. owning a home, it's a matter of personal style and taste.

-Enter the NFT mania that has been rocking the industry since March of this year.
-If anything, it has elucidated the premise of digital ownership, demonstrating that is possible to "own" an asset that can be copied infinitely: by attaching a unique and limited license to it that certifies its identity, its authenticity, and thusly its value.
+Enter [the NFT mania](https://www.theverge.com/2021/4/10/22375289/the-week-in-nfts-ranked) that has been rocking the industry since March of this year.
+If anything, it has elucidated the premise of digital ownership, clearly demonstrating that is possible to "own" an asset that can be copied infinitely: by attaching a unique and limited license to it that certifies its identity, its authenticity, and thusly its value.

 "But where is that value, exactly?" one might ask ([and commonly does](https://www.theverge.com/2021/3/25/22349242/nft-metadata-explained-art-crypto-urls-links-ipfs)).
 In a word: resales.
 Here again we call up the real estate comparison: if you own a piece of property (especially one that appreciates in value), you can then further resell it to another party at a later date for a price that is ideally more than you purchased it originally.

-That is the promise of real estate and the appeal of digital ownership.
+That is the promise of real estate (via "flipping") and the burgeoning appeal of digital ownership.

 In the case of digital ownership, you are not buying/reselling the "asset" (which can be copied infinitely) but the *license* to the asset (which cannot be copied, the result of which would be a faulted system).